shreyasgurav/Cortex/README.md

 ### How Capture Works

-Cortex detects "sent" text through several heuristics:
+UniMemory detects "sent" text through several heuristics:

 1. **Enter Key**: When you press Enter or Cmd+Enter (common send shortcuts)
 2. **Focus Lost**: When you finish editing and click elsewhere